tuxedio/tuxedio-api-legacy/MODEL_README.md

 ##MODELS:
 1. Users - Validates the basic user attributes
-2. Customer - Validates the basic customer attributes
+2. Person - Validates the basic person attributes
 3. Vendor - Validates the basic vendor attributes
 4. Blogger - Validates the basic blogger attributes
 6. Activities - Validates all aspects of an activity created by vendor